phetdam/c-npy-demo/README.rst

-   new name. ``c-npy-demo`` was written at a time when I was still struggling with the Python and NumPy C APIs and had no idea how to test them, but now that I am much more practiced with both APIs, I felt it right to use my new knowledge to rework my old code into something better.
+   new name. ``c-npy-demo`` was written at a time when I was still struggling with the Python and NumPy C APIs and had no idea how to test them, but now that I am much more practiced with both APIs, I felt it right to use my new knowledge to rework my old code.

 Installation